 Linford, B., Zahler, S. L., & Whatley, M. (November, 2013).
 “The impact of study abroad on L2 Spanish null v. overt subject pronoun variation.”
 Paper presented at the 2013 Second Language Research Forum (SLRF 2013), Brigham Young University, Provo, UT.
 Powerpoint.

-Zahler, S. & Daidone, D. (October, 2013).
+Zahler, S. L. & Daidone, D. (October, 2013).
 “A variationist account of trill /r/ usage in the Spanish of Málaga.”
 Paper presented at the 17th Hispanic Linguistics Symposium (HLS 2013), University of Ottawa, Ottawa, Ontario.
 Powerpoint.

 Díaz-Campos, M. & Zahler, S. L. (October, 2013).
 “Testing previous formal accounts of variation in word order in negative word + más constructions.”
 Paper presented at New Ways of Analyzing Variation (NWAV 42), University of Pittsburgh and Carnegie Mellon, Pittsburgh, PA.
 Powerpoint.